karthik1900/model-serve/benchmarking/README.md

+## Benchmarking

-I have used locust to do a load test on the model sever deployed in kubernetes
+I have used [locust](https://github.com/locustio/locust) to do a load test on the model sever deployed in kubernetes

 ```
 model server config: